Alaska's Iditarod dogs get neon visibility harnesses after 5 were fatally hit while training

 Jeri Rodriquez, the vice president of the Anchorage Snowmobile Club, said the multiuser trails are getting busier and all users need to do all they can to be seen.

-Johnson will hand out the lighted harnesses Saturday at the Iditarod's ceremonial start in Alaska's biggest city.
-The fan-friendly event includes a musher taking an auction winner in their sled over about 11 miles (18 kilometers) of trail.
-The race's real start comes Sunday in Willow, about 75 miles (121 kilometers) north of Anchorage.
+Johnson will hand out the lighted harnesses Sunday at the competitive start in Willow, about 75 miles (120 kilometers) north of Anchorage.
+Saturday's event was a fan-friendly affair, where mushers took auction winners riding in their sleds over about 11 miles (18 kilometers) of city streets and trails.

 The dog deaths are the latest pressure point for the Iditarod, which began in 1973 and has taken hits in recent years from the pandemic, climate change, the loss of sponsors and the retirement of several big-name mushing champions with few to take their place.